dhiway/confidex/README.md

 More information on what are the parameters to add for running different type of nodes are present in [CORD Documentation](https://docs.cord.network).

-For becoming 'Validator', one needs approval for the given account to be added as the 'authority'.
+For becoming 'Validator', one needs approval for the given account to be added as the 'authorityMembership'.

 ![Authority](./images/add_authority_nodes.png)